MEET OUR YOGA TEACHERS

 Interested in yoga practice at home?
 Visit yogafire.tv

 Yoga Instructor / doTERRA Sales Rep

 I like to lead yoga classes that combine my passion for Essential Oils and yoga.
-I like to teach Hatha and Vinyasa style classes that are fun, and being together a whole range of concepts and postures.
+I like to teach Hatha and Vinyasa style classes that are fun, and bring together a whole range of concepts and postures.

 When I am not at the studio, I work for WDC and have three wonderful children.
 Originally from Canada, I now live on the Tutukaka Coast and I love everything about living in New Zealand.

 I am an environmentalist, water baby and a yogi.
-Originally from NZ’s East Coast, I have lived all over the world and began her yoga journey in Costa Rica in 2011.
+Originally from NZ’s East Coast, I have lived all over the world and began my yoga journey in Costa Rica in 2011.
 I have a fitness background and teach Les Mills classes primarily on the Tutukaka Coast.
 I am also a certified dive instructor and love being able to explore the ocean on top of and beneath the water.